 To help keep your family safe, all library programming will be offered virtually until further notice.
 For the most up-to-date list of our virtual programs and information on how to participate, please check our website (https://harlingenlibrary.org/) or Facebook page (https://www.facebook.com/harlingenlibrary/).
 Adults can enjoy book clubs, a poetry group, DIY craft videos, library resource tutorials, and more.
 Kids, teens, and families can enjoy story time, art and craft videos, literacy activities, and more.

 From the safety of your home, you can also access a wide variety of digital resources on our website (https://harlingenlibrary.org/).
 We have thousands of eBooks, audiobooks, comics, magazines, and the Valley Morning Star Digital Archives.
 Our most popular ebook, audiobook, and digital magazine services are Libby and RBdigital.
 You can also use our databases to find up-to-date information from highly regarded professional journals, test prep materials, genealogy resources, and more.
-One of our databases, Reference USA, a resource for market research, small businesses, and job hunting, might be especially useful to our community at this time.
+One of our databases, Reference Solutions, a resource for market research, small businesses, and job hunting, might be especially useful to our community at this time.

 We highly recommend that you stay home as much as possible this summer and use the methods described above to engage with the library.
 But if you do come into the library, please remember that everyone 5 and older entering the library’s building is required to wear a mask or other face covering over their mouth and nose at all times.